-Are you secretly convinced that you’ll just never change?
+Are you secretly convinced that you’ll just never learn how to change the habit of laziness?
 Keep reading, because I’ve got some simple tips you can use every day to break lazy habits and become more productive.

 Everyone has a different definition of the level of activity that equals laziness.